 - One carbohydrate refuel meal to be consumed after a workout.
 Two reduced carbohydrate meals and two snacks.

-- Or three carbohydrate refuel meals and two snacks
+- Or three carbohydrate refuel meals and two snacks on training days

 Then, of course, you should consume your allocated volume of water each day.
 It is important to drink enough water each day to boost bodily functions, recover well after each workout and to aid in weight loss.

 The recipes in cycle four are reminiscent of the 90 day plan.
 There are a number of carbohydrate refuel and reduced carbohydrate meals to choose from.
+However, you may notice there aren’t as many recipes as you have been used to in the 90 day plan.

 You will also have the option to make delicious low calorie muffins, vegetable crisps and sorbet.